observablehq/framework/docs/imports.md

 ### Self-hosting of npm imports

 Framework downloads `npm:` imports from jsDelivr during preview and build.
-This improves performance, security, and stability of your built site by removing runtime dependencies on external sites.
+This improves performance, security, and stability of your built app by removing runtime dependencies on external sites.

 Downloads from npm are cached in `.observablehq/cache/_npm` within your [source root](./config#root) (typically `src`).
 An imported module is downloaded from jsDelivr only if it is not already in the cache.
 You can clear the cache and restart the server to re-fetch the latest versions of libraries from npm.